larskaare/WebAuthAuthorAndOtherCreatures/README.md

 Docker version 19.03.8
 ```

-Should produce evidence of an update to date version of docker [Docker Desktop](https://www.docker.com/products/docker-desktop)
+Should produce evidence of an update to date version of docker [Docker](https://www.docker.com/products/docker-desktop)

 > Please verify that the tools work properly within your network environment.
 Typical problems would be related to PROXY settings.